Instant view: Tax hikes blur UK's Sunak "whatever it takes" budget

-LONDON (Reuters) - Finance minister Rishi Sunak announced a costly extension of his emergency aid programmes to see Britain’s economy through its current coronavirus lockdown, but announced a tax hike for many businesses as he began to focus on fixing the public finances.
+LONDON (Reuters) - Finance minister Rishi Sunak announced a costly extension of his emergency aid programmes to see Britain’s economy through its coronavirus lockdown but also said corporate tax would rise as he began to focus on fixing the public finances.

 Following are comments from market analysts: